sjsu-library/unionist/_template/unionist--text-0079.md

 transcription: THE SENSES FALLIBLE WITNESSES.—When we bathe in the sea, or in a cold bath, we<br>are accustomed to consider the water as colder than the air, and the air colder<br>than the clothes which surround us.
 Now all these objects are, in fact, the same<br>temperature.
-A thermometer surrounded by the cloth of our coast or suspended in<br>the atmosphere, or immersed in the sea, will stand at the same temperature.
+A thermometer surrounded by the cloth of our coat or suspended in<br>the atmosphere, or immersed in the sea, will stand at the same temperature.
 A<br>linen shirt, when first put on, will feel colder than a cotton one, and a<br>flannel shirt will actually feel warm; yet all these have the same